 Here are some of the best:

-Twenty minutes north of the city centre, Prestwich’s Chapattis n’ Curries hosts three-hour namesake classes during which you’ll make your own dough, cook the bread over a live flame and create three complimentary dishes with which to sample it — and only your own pans and tupperware are required.
+Twenty minutes south of the city centre, Chorlton’s Chapattis n’ Curries hosts three-hour classes during which you’ll make your own dough, cook the bread over a live flame and create three complimentary dishes with which to sample it — and only your own pans and tupperware are required.

-From two-hour whistlestop supper clubs to comprehensive full-day gastronomy classes, The Vegetarian Society hosts a range of private cooking lessons on Vegan Street Food, African Street Food, Mexican Street Food, Japanese Street Food, Indian Street Food, Vegan Baking, Vegan Cheese and more, suitable for groups of 6+, promising the perfect bonding session for birthdays, pre-wedding celebrations and corporate excursions.
+From two-hour whistlestop supper clubs to street food staples and beyond, The Vegetarian Society hosts a range of private cooking lessons on dim sum, seasonal cookery, African flavours, sauce essentials, mezze boards and more, suitable for groups and individuals alike, promising the perfect bonding session for birthdays, pre-wedding celebrations and corporate excursions.

 Suite G.03, Colony, Jactin House, 24 Hood Street, Manchester M4 6WX